nikhilraghava/nikhilraghava.github.io/_posts/2021-02-27-YellowLeaf.markdown

 # Conclusion

-With YellowLeaf, we hoped tp improve the efficiency of surveying farms, decrease reaction time to disease outbreaks, and slow down disease spread in plants and/or crops such as bananas, all while providing real-time updates to the farmers on a grid-based layout overlayed onto a map.
+With YellowLeaf, we hoped to improve the efficiency of surveying farms, decrease reaction time to disease outbreaks, and slow down disease spread in plants and/or crops such as bananas, all while providing real-time updates to the farmers on a grid-based layout overlayed onto a map.

 If we were to develop our solution into a product, we would like to gather more data on a real farm to improve our solution, and eventually deploy it to banana farms in Laos, Indonesia or Vietnam which have high production and consumption of bananas, and eventually the whole of ASEAN and beyond.
 We hope that this solution will eventually reduce precious manpower and time required by the farmers to find and identify diseases manually.